urbanwildlifeinstitute/UWIN_tutorials/challenges/basic_data_manipulation/basic_data_manipulation.md

 ## Challenge 2.
 ### Cleaning data
-When examening our data, we notice there is an issue with our 'Date' field.
+When examening our data, we notice there is an issue with our *Date* field.
 One value was converted to an 'NA'.
 If we reload the data, we can see that there was an error when someone entered the data.
 Let's fix it to the correct date--6/30/2022.

 We can do this two different ways, with a row/column location or with a logicial condition (column name).
 Try this both ways.